 Fall.
 3 credits.
 Prerequisite: some prior coursework or experience in nutrition, or permission of the instructor.
+M. Kazarinoff, J-P. Habicht, and Division faculty.
 M W F 10:10.
-M. Kazarinoff, J-P. Habicht, and division

-An overview course for beginning graduate students which introduces them to the full breadth of nutritional science disciplines, including quantitative and qualitative sciences.
+An overview course for beginning graduate students in nutrition and related disciplines to introduce them to the full breadth of nutritional science disciplines, including quantitative and qualitative sciences.
 Also suitable for seniors as an integrating course.
 The course presents concepts and paradigms of molecular biology, biochemistry, clinical nutrition, epidemiology, anthropology, economics, program planning and administration, policy development, and ethics.
 This semester the course uses Vitamin A as the example.
 Emphasis will be placed on the integration of factual and conceptual knowledge to solve nutrition problems in human societies.

-NS 611 Molecular Toxicology (also Toxicology 611)
+[NS 611 Molecular Toxicology (also Toxicology 611)

 Spring.
 3 credits.
 Prerequisite: Toxicology 610 and a full-year 400-level course in biochemistry or equivalent.
 S-U grades optional.
+S. Bloom, R. Dietert.
 TBA.
+Not offered 1997-98.

-S. Bloom, R. Dietert.
-A study of the fundamental biochemical mechanisms of absorption, transport, metabolism, and excretion of drugs, carcinogens, and toxicants.
+A study of fundamental biochemical mechanisms of absorption, transport, metabolism, and excretion of drugs, carcinogens, and toxicants.
 Emphasis on oxidative and conjugative pathways of metabolism and of environmental and nutritional factors that influence toxicant metabolism and disposition.
-Methods of evaluating in vivo and in vitro metabolism are also addressed.
+Methods of evaluating in vivo and in vitro metabolism.]

-NS 612 Methods of Assessing Physical Growth in Children
+[NS 612 Methods of Assessing Physical Growth in Children

-Spring.
-3 credits.
-Limited to graduate students and undergraduate students who have permission of the instructor.
+Spring, 3 credits.
+Limited to graduate students and students who have permission of the instructor.
 A previous course in statistics required.
 S-U grades optional.
+J. Haas.
 Lec T 1:25; lab, R 1:25-4:25; disc T 2:15-3:05.
-J. Haas.
+Next offered 1998-99.

 A laboratory course to train students in methods and techniques used to assess the physical growth and development of children.
-The methods explored are those applicable for field, community, and clinical studies and cover anthropometry, body composition, skeletal age, maturity indicators, physical fitness, and energy expenditure.
+The methods explored are those applicable for field, community, and clinical studies and cover anthropometry, body composition, skeletal age, maturity indicators, physical fitness, and energy expenditure.]